luvsharma19/api-testing/README.md

-# API Testing framework for functional testing of REST APIs.
+# API Testing framework for functional testing of REST APIs

 ## Get started with writing API tests in an easy and simplified way.
 No boilerplate code required.